Financial-Times/ft-origami/docs/syntax/js.md

 ## Functions

 Modules *should* avoid containing functions with more than 3 arguments.
-Where more parameters are required, consider passing an object.
+Where more parameters are required, consider passing an object (and if so, consider using [lo-dash's defaults function](http://lodash.com/docs#defaults))

 ## Animation